 - 1 cup Arborio rice

-- 1/2 cup white wine or dry Vermouth
+- ½ cup dry Vermouth or white wine

-- 1 Tablespoon chopped fresh chives for garnish optional
+- 1 Tablespoon minced parsley, sliced green onions, or chives for garnish (optional)

-- Select sauté function on Instant Pot.
+- Select the sauté function on Instant Pot.
 Add butter.
-When melted, add onions and cook, stirring occasionally for until onions begin to soften, 3 to 4 minutes.
+When melted, add onions and cook, stirring occasionally until onions begin to soften, 3 to 4 minutes.
 Add garlic; cook until fragrant, about 30 seconds.
 Add mushrooms; cook 3 to 4 minutes.
 Add rice; stir to coat.
-Cook until opaque, about, 1 minute.
+Cook until opaque, about 1 minute.

-- Stir in the wine or Vermouth; cook until most of the liquid has evaporated, 3 to 4 minutes.
-Add salt, pepper, and thyme.
+- Stir in the Vermouth or wine; cook until most of the liquid has evaporated, 3 to 4 minutes.

-- Add chicken broth; stir to combine.
-Secure lid on Instant Pot and ensure that the vent is closed.
+- Add salt, pepper, thyme, and chicken broth; stir to combine.
+Secure the lid on the Instant Pot and ensure that the vent is closed.
 Program on high pressure for 6 minutes.

 - Quick release pressure and carefully remove the lid.
 The mixture will still be soupy.

 - Select the sauté function.
-Stir risotto with a wooden spoon 2 to 3 minutes, or until creamy.
+Stir risotto with a wooden spoon for 2 to 3 minutes or until creamy.

 - Yield: 4 to 6 servings.